dockerstuff/docker-isis/README.md

 setup, a standard set of images provide reproducible scenario for more reliable results.

-All the (three) images extend on [Jupyter Docker Stacks images](https://jupyter-docker-stacks.readthedocs.io/), meaning they all provide a Jupyter Lab interface for high level access to Python and CLI.
+All the (three) images extend on [Jupyter Docker Stacks images][Jupyter images], meaning they *all provide* a Jupyter Lab interface for high level access to Python and CLI.

+The *images* are:

+- `gispy`: Jupyter-Lab for Geographical (GIS) data analysis with Python
+- `isis`: Jupyter-Lab server with USGS/ISIS installed
+- `isis-asp`: Extension of `isis` with AMES Stereo Pipeline installed

 Images tree: